jnicpon/nfs-subdir-external-provisioner/charts/nfs-subdir-external-provisioner/README.md

     --set nfs.path=/exported/path
 ```

 The command deploys the given storage class in the default configuration.
-It can be used afterswards to provision persistent volumes.
+It can be used afterwards to provision persistent volumes.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`